 - A13 – Bologna/Padova: connects Bologna and Padova passing through Ferrara and Rovigo.
 On the Bologna end it connects to the A1 and A14.
 On the Padova end you can pick up the A4 for Torino-Trieste.

-- A22 – Autostrada del Brennero: connects the Pianura Padana beginning in Modena with Brennero and on to Austria and Germany.
+- A22 – Autostrada del Brennero: crosses the Po Plain or Pianura Padana from Modena with the Brennero mountain pass and on to Austria and Germany.

 TRAIN & BUS